Michigan Wrongful Death Attorneys

 - Notifying other family members who may have a claim,

-- The damages the estate and family members may be able to recover,
+- Calculating the damages the estate and family members may be able to recover,

 - Filing a case,